 People may abuse alcohol and develop alcoholism for numerous reasons, including chemical cravings, genetic risk factors, family and peer influences, and mental health issues.

-When a person develops an alcohol use disorder, the clinical term for an addiction, they will continue to drink even when they experience serious consequences from alcohol abuse.
+When a person develops an alcohol use disorder10, the clinical term1 for an addiction, they will continue to drink even when they experience serious consequences from alcohol abuse.
 This leads many people to wonder, “Why do alcoholics drink?”
 The answer to this question is multifaceted, as there are numerous reasons a person may continue to consume alcohol despite negative side effects.

 Physical Causes of Alcoholism

-When a person repeatedly abuses alcohol, they can become dependent upon the substance, leading to the development of alcoholism or an alcohol use disorder.
-Dependence is one of the physical causes of alcoholism.
+When a person repeatedly abuses alcohol, they can become dependent upon the substance, leading1 to the development of alcoholism or an alcohol use disorder.
+Dependence is one of the physical causes2 of alcoholism.
 When a person becomes dependent upon a substance like alcohol, the body adapts to the substance and does not function the same without it.

 Drinking To Avoid Withdrawal Symptoms